Sjord/Sjord.github.io/_posts/2023-04-28-encrypting-identifiers.md

 https://example.org/user/123/profile
 ```

 Usually, the identifier is simply the primary key of the database table.
-However, if you want to make insecure direct object references harder to exploit, it may be useful to use a different identifier.
+However, it may be useful to use a different identifier.
 This can be done by encrypting the identifier when constructing the URL, and decrypting the identifier from the URL to obtain the database key.
+This way, user 123 would get an encrypted identifier such as `9Y92as` in the URL.
+The application decrypts the identifier from the URL to obtain the identifier to search for in the database.
+This hides the identifier and makes it harder for anyone to guess the identifier for user 124.

+Hiding the actual identifier can be useful:
+* to provide additional defense against insecure direct object reference vulnerabilities, making identifiers harder to guess,
+* to hide information contained in the identifier, such as the number of records or time of creation.

-It turns out we don't really know how to do this, or at least there is no canonical way to securely encrypt identifiers into something short.
+Currently, there is not a straightforward or recommended way to encrypt identifiers into something short.

 ## Identifier length